House of Lyzohub (Colonel of the Chernihiv's Regiment): History

-Decree of the Council of Ministers of the Ukrainian SSR dated August 24, 1963 No. 970 was given the status of an architectural monument of national importance with security No. 814 called the House of the Regimental Office.
+Decree of the Council of Ministers of the Ukrainian SSR dated August 24, 1963 No. 970 was given the status of an architectural monument of national significance with security No. 814 called the House of the Regimental Office.

-By the decision of the executive committee of the Chernigov Regional Council of People's Deputies of Workers dated 11/17/1980 No. 551, the status of a local historical monument with security No. 44 called the House was assigned, where the office of the Chernigov Cossack regiment was located in the 18th century.
+By the decision of the executive committee of the Chernihiv Oblast Council of People's Deputies of Workers dated 11/17/1980 No. 551, the status of a local historical monument with security No. 44 called the House was assigned, where the office of the Chernigov Cossack regiment was located in the 18th century.

 By order of the Department of Culture and Tourism, Nationalities and Religions of the Chernihiv Regional State Administration dated June 7, 2019 No. 223, the name of the monument is the House of the Chancellery of the Chernihiv Cossack Regiment.
 There is an information board on the building.